 4. Propose an action plan to increase gender equality within the institution

-• Stéphanie Wattier - Full-time professor at UNamur's Faculty of Law, she teaches the "Law, Gender and Society" course.
-She is deputy director of the Centre Vulnérabilités et Sociétés.
-Stéphanie Wattier is a member of the Management Committee of the Specialized Master's Degree in Gender Studies and of the Women and Science Committee.
+• Stéphanie Wattier - Full-time professor at the Faculty of Law, she teaches the "Law, Gender and Society" course in particular.
+She is co-director of the Centre Vulnérabilités et Sociétés (V&S) and Vicepresident of the Transitions research institute.
+Stéphanie Wattier is a member of the Management Committee of the Specialized Master in Gender Studies and of the Women and Science Committee.
+She served as PCG from January 2020 to September 2022.

 Contact